Last Updated on April 19, 2025

 Step 3: Mindful Consumption

-• Do I truly need this item?
+- Do I truly need this item?

-• Will it serve a long-term purpose?
+- Will it serve a long-term purpose?

-• Is it worth the money, time, and space it will occupy?
+- Is it worth the money, time, and space it will occupy?

 When it comes to mindful consumption, it is not just about objects.
 Think about your media, food, and information consumption habits.
 Are you lazily surfing around social media for hours on end?
 Do you eat for enjoyment instead of hunger?
-Emotional consumption is only one aspect of mindful consumption; there are other aspects.
+Emotional consumption is only one aspect of mindful consumption; there are other aspects as well.
 For example, I encourage mindful consumption by recommending reusable grocery bags to minimize waste and reduce the need for plastic bags.

 Reusable Grocery Bags Set